A Unified Framework for Diffusion Model Unlearning with f-Divergence: Introduction

 \section{Introduction}

-Deep learning algorithms for T2I generation based on DMs have demonstrated remarkable success and widespread adoption in recent years.
-Some notable examples are Stable Diffusion \cite{rombach2022high}, DALL$\cdot$E 2 \cite{ramesh2022hierarchical}, and Imagen \cite{saharia2022photorealistic}, which find a large variety of applications in real-world scenarios.
-However, a significant challenge associated with these algorithms stems from the fact that they are trained over large scale datasets (such as LAION-5B \cite{schuhmann2022laion}) that are scraped from the Internet, and contain not safe for work (NSFW) content, including explicit material \cite{schramowski2023safe}, and copyrighted works, such as artistic styles and even personal information \cite{jiang2023ai, carlini2023extracting}.
-Since DMs are able to learn and memorize all these contents \cite{somepalli2023understanding}, it is crucial to develop algorithms that erase specific concepts from the final trained models.
-To force a model to forget a concept, the trivial solution would be to re-train the model with a curated dataset where the specific concept has been removed.
+Deep learning algorithms for text-to-image (T2I) generation based on diffusion models (DMs) have demonstrated remarkable success and widespread adoption in recent years.
+Some notable examples are Stable Diffusion \citep{rombach2022high}, DALL$\cdot$E 2 \citep{ramesh2022hierarchical}, and Imagen \citep{saharia2022photorealistic}, which find a large variety of applications in real-world scenarios.
+However, a significant challenge associated with these algorithms is that they can generate Not-Safe-For-Work (NSFW) content, including explicit material \citep{schramowski2023safe}, and copyrighted works, such as artistic styles and personal information \citep{jiang2023ai, carlini2023extracting}, as they are trained on large scale datasets that are scraped from the Internet, like LAION-5B \citep{schuhmann2022laion}.
+Since DMs are able to learn and memorize all these contents \citep{somepalli2023understanding}, it is crucial to develop algorithms that erase specific concepts from the final trained models.
+To force the erasure of a concept from a model, the naive solution would be to re-train the model with a curated dataset where the specific concept has been removed.
 However, this is impractical, as it is resource-intensive and time-consuming, and in some cases the training dataset could have been deleted.
-Therefore, it is fundamental to develop techniques that would allow a given trained diffusion model to unlearn a specific concept.
+Therefore, it is fundamental to develop techniques for targeted concept erasure in trained DMs.

-Many algorithms proposed for DM unlearning are grounded on a shared idea: shifting the model's prediction corresponding to the concept to be unlearned (referred to as "target") towards prediction of a substitute concept (referred to as "anchor").
-The latter can be selected in many different ways, depending on the user's goal: null concept, hyper-class, semantically close/distant to the concept to forget.
-Usually, this is achieved by minimizing an MSE-based loss \cite{gandikota2023erasing, kumari2023ablating, huang2024receler}, derived from formulating the problem as the minimization of the Kullback-Leibler (KL) divergence between two Gaussian distributions, conditioned on the two concepts, target and anchor, characterizing the image generation process.
+Many DM unlearning algorithms share a common paradigm: aligning the model's generation corresponding to the concept to erase (the "target") with the output induced by a substitute concept (the "anchor").
+The latter can be selected in many different ways, depending on the goal of the user: null concept, superclass, or semantically close to/distant from the concept to forget.
+Usually, the DM output alignment is achieved by minimizing a mean squared error (MSE)-based loss \citep{gandikota2023erasing, kumari2023ablating, huang2024receler}, derived from formulating the problem as the minimization of the Kullback-Leibler (KL) divergence between two Gaussian distributions conditioned on the target and anchor concepts.